smithgeoffrey/go-coop/README.md

 ### Overview

 I had been looking for a real-world project to help me learn go.
 I recently added a chicken coop at my house.
 It has a 12-inch door allowing access to an enclosed run during the day, while closing them up in the coop at night.
 Manually setting the door each morning and night was a chore, so I automated it with hardware.
 [1]

-Avoiding software was nice: no bugs or releases, no security patching or upgrades, less to go wrong.
+Avoiding software was nice: no bugs or releases, no patching or upgrades.
 I hooked a few things together, and the door just does its thing.
-But I wanted to remotely verify coop status, particularly in the winter:
+But I wanted to remotely verify coop status, particularly in the winter.
+I had a network camera lying around from a past project.
+All I needed was to add a raspberry pi and a couple types of sensors.

+- install go on the pi and serve a webapp displaying coop sensors and video.
 - is the door really up or down as expected
 - what are the temps outside versus inside the coop
 - how about a live video stream of the run, where the birds spend nearly all of their awake time

-I had a network camera lying around from a past project.
-All I needed was to add a raspberry pi and a couple types of sensors:

-- install go on the pi and serve a webapp displaying coop sensors and video.
 Here's a parts list.
 [2]

-### Webapp design
+### Design

-I followed a tutorial on webapps using go/gin.
-[3]  I wanted some basic features:
+I loosely followed some tutorials on webapps using go/gin.
+[3]  I wanted just a few basic features:

     UI
-    - basic auth for home page
     - HTML templates
     - reusable components like header, footer, menu and sidebar
+    - auth for home page

     API
     - json

+    DATABASE
+    - use an ORM and keep a small relationalal database (maybe postgres)

+    GENRERALLY
+    - keep everything broken out and modular so the structure looks simple and clean even as the app grows

 ### Project Setup